-My daughters modeled in the freezing cold for hours, while my friends Brad and Nick took the photos.
+My daughters modeled in the freezing cold for hours, while my friends Brad Helms and Nick Firestone took the photos.
 Deb, my dear friend from college, stepped in with a pattern maker, factory and financing, and opened her home in Newport Beach to us.
 Friends of mine from my days in tech, like Mike Hession, stepped in to help with financial advise and introductions to investors.
 My neighbor, Craig Nomura, spent hours teaching me to do cost, profit and inventory spreadsheets.
 Seth Freeman, a frequent guest on Bloomberg, offered his insight into how to manage and grow a financially sound organization.

 The Finegold’s of Tart gave invaluable retail advise and direction and my UC Berkeley business coach Brigette Iarrusso-Soto taught me to be resilient, step into my power and remember my “why” in the face of the many setbacks and obstacles along the way.